Canada convoy protest: American influence

 Ottawa's police chief, Peter Sloly, described a "significant element" of American involvement in the organization and funding of the convoys.
 Some of the donors participating in the protest's GoFundMe campaign were from the United States, and many used false names or remained anonymous.
-The polarization of American politics meant that Obama-era Democratic operatives like Bruce Heyman and Brett Bruen saw Donald Trump's hand in the mess as quoted in an article by news syndicate The Canadian Press.

 CBC News and The New York Times described the protests as a "cause célèbre" for the American right.
 The convoys and protests were widely praised and promoted by American conservative political figures, who have been accused of propagating exaggerated claims about the protest, or making unfounded claims about the roles and actions of Canadian authorities and politicians with respect to the protest.
 The protest was endorsed by Trump, who, during his time in power, had regularly clashed with Trudeau over policy differences.
-In response to the convoy, Trump referred to Trudeau as a "far left lunatic" who "has destroyed Canada", and invited protesters to organize on Truth Social, his proposed social network.
+In response to the convoy, Trump referred to Trudeau as a "far-left lunatic" who "has destroyed Canada", and invited protesters to organize on Truth Social, his proposed social network.
 Various commentators have called the Freedom Convoy an example of Canadian Trumpism.

-Mark Carney, former Governor of the Bank of Canada, strongly criticized the foreign involvement in "the sedition in Ottawa," describing donors as "foreign funders of an insurrection" who had "interfered in our domestic affairs".
+Mark Carney, former Governor of the Bank of Canada and future prime minister, strongly criticized the foreign involvement in "the sedition in Ottawa," describing donors as "foreign funders of an insurrection" who had "interfered in our domestic affairs."